-The basic unit of heredity.
+The gene is the basic unit of heredity.
 A gene consists

 In humans, genes vary in size from a few hundred DNA bases to more than